DEFI-COLaF/COLaF-website/content/fr/authors/wip-forum-occitania/_index.md

 ---
 # Display name
-title: Forum Occitania
+title: ForumOccitania

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: Forum de discussion en langue occitane
+role: Corpus de discussions en occitan issues d'un forum en ligne

 # Organizations/Affiliations to show in About widget
 organizations: